jfgoncalves/Kirby-Stuff/README.md

 ## License

-This work is under the MIT license.
+This work is licensed under the MIT license.